newcron/dbmigration/README.md

 call_user_func(new \dbmigrate\Migrate($pdo, new \SplFileInfo("/path/to/your/sql/folder")));
 ```

+All the sql files in the "/path/to/your/sql/folder" directory will be read and run against the
+database.
+Each file will be run inside a single transaction, if anything within that file
+fails then all commands in that file will be rolled back.

 ##### Dry-Running Migrations

 If you just want to know if your new migration *would* be going to be installed, you can perform a